-Out of this bunch of four, two apricots have grown normally, and two are stunted, slightly shrivelled, and not really edible – these are the ones that should have been removed when we were doing the thinning.
+Out of this bunch of four, two apricots have grown normally.
+However, two are stunted, slightly shriveled, and not really edible.
+These are the ones that should have been removed when we were doing the thinning.

-The energy that the tree has put into the two discarded fruit would have been better put into growing just two pieces of fruit in the bunch to a larger size.
+The energy that the tree has put into the two discarded fruits could have been better used.
+It could have been growing just two pieces of fruit in the bunch to a larger size.

-This is just one reason why it’s a good idea to do thinning early, hard, and thoroughly!
-We’re aiming to always maximise the ratio of usable, edible fruit to core/stone that the tree produces.
+This is just one reason why it’s a good idea to do thinning early, hard, and thoroughly.
+You’re aiming to always maximise the ratio of usable, edible fruit to core/stone that the tree produces.

 It’s also distressing to see broken laterals like this in your fruit tree.

 This is another problem caused by leaving too much fruit on a branch that isn’t big enough to carry the weight.
-Unfortunately once the lateral is broken, not only have you lost an important part of the fruit-bearing part of the tree, but the fruit growing on that lateral is usually wasted as well.
+Unfortunately once the lateral is broken, you’ve lost an important fruit-bearing part of the tree.
+The fruit growing on that lateral is usually wasted as well.